 * Negotiate.
-Start with the Healthcare Bluebook to get an idea on pricing.
+Start with the Healthcare Bluebook to get an idea of pricing.
 It's a tool you can use to negotiate a lower price.

-Medical Billing Advocates The majority of medical bills contain errors which are attributed to incorrect insurance decisions, medical billing and or coding issues.
+Medical Billing Advocates The majority of medical bills contain errors that are attributed to incorrect insurance decisions, medical billing, and/or coding issues.
 Medical advocate professionals work on a contingency on the amount saved or bill at an hourly rate.
 These professionals are the best at:

 * Reading a muddy medical bill * Identifying billing errors * Negotiating for you